8th Annual Louie Bluie Music and Arts Festival

 All of this is FREE.

-A $2 per person/$5 per family donation is encouraged and goes to help the Campbell Culture Coalition, an all-volunteer non-profit community arts organization that puts on the Festival.
+A $2 per person/$5 per family donation is encouraged and goes to support the Campbell Culture Coalition, an all-volunteer non-profit community arts organization that puts on the Festival.

 Pre-Festival Bluegrass Show